crypto-com/thaler-docs/docs/getting-started/send_your_first_transaction.md

 You will get the `Authentication token`, keep the token safe and it will be needed for all authorized commands.

-## Create Transfer & Staking Address
+## Create _Transfer_ & _Staking_ Address

+Once we have a restore wallet, we are now ready to create new addresses for performing transaction: The most common address types in Crypto.com Chain are

+1. _Staking_ address: For staking related operations;
+2. _Transfer_ address: For token transfer.

+#### Create _Staking_ addresses

-- Next, generate two `Staking` type addresses with the `Default` wallet you have just restored:
+- Firstly we generate **two** `Staking` type addresses with the `Default` wallet you have just restored:

   ```bash
   $ ./target/debug/client-cli address new --name Default --type Staking